kagisearch/kagi-docs/orion/src/getting-started/faqs.md

 Yep, Orion is available for both [iOS](https://apps.apple.com/app/orion-browser-by-kagi/id1484498200) and [iPadOS](https://apps.apple.com/app/orion-browser-by-kagi/id1484498200?platform=ipad).

-## Is there anyway to get a previous build of Orion?
+## Is there any way to get a previous build of Orion?

-Yes, things don't always go as planed and mistakes can happen.
-If you ever need a perivous version you need to type a specific URL to get the version you want:  https://browser.kagi.com/updates/{Current_OS}/{Orion_Beta_Version}.zip
+Yes, things don't always go as planned and mistakes can happen.
+If you ever need a previous version, you need to type a specific URL to get the version you want:  https://browser.kagi.com/updates/{Current_OS}/{Orion_Beta_Version}.zip

 ### Examples: Version 0.99.119-beta
 - https://browser.kagi.com/updates/13_0/119.zip  (Ventura)